JohnCoene/javascript-for-r/_book/7-04-webpack-advanced.md

 ℹ Run `bundle` to build the JavaScript files
 ```

 Note the first instruction that was printed in the console; it states a `tagList` must be placed in the Shiny UI of the application.
-It imports the Vue dependency via the CDN with `vueCDN()`, which is a function created by packer, creates a `<DIV>` with an id attribute of `app` that will be used as root of the Vue application; where the application generated by Vue will be placed.
+It imports the Vue\index{Vue} dependency via the CDN with `vueCDN()`, which is a function created by packer, creates a `<DIV>` with an id attribute of `app` that will be used as root of the Vue application; where the application generated by Vue will be placed.
 It also imports the bundled JavaScript (`index.js`).
 So let us place that in the Shiny UI, which is in the `R/app_ui.R` file.

 ```r
 app_ui <- function(request) {